Shared Health Information

 - Will this app collect non-health data from my phone, such as my location?

-- Will this app store my data in a de-identified or anonymized form?
+- Will this app store my data in a de-identified form?

 - How will this app use my data?